jsstrn/jsstrn.me/content/notes/git-reset.md

 ---
-title: "How to reset changes in Git"
+title: "Reset changes in Git"
 summary: "Reverting your changes in Git"

-tags: ["git"]
+tags: [git]
-categories: ["software engineering"]
+categories: [software engineering]
 ---

 Let's assume you have made three commits to your master branch.